 6. Waiting For The Job To Come To You

 As we discussed, there are a huge number of jobs, but also a large pool of candidates.
 You have to find ways to set yourself apart.
 One way to do this is following up on your application, and you should see this as part of your application process.

-All you need to say is that you’re confirming that they received your application, you’ve attached your CV just incase and that you look forward to chatting to them soon.
+All you need to say is that you’re confirming that they received your application, you’ve attached your CV just in case and that you look forward to chatting with them soon.
 This isn’t cheeky, pushy or annoying; this is assertive and proactive.

 The truth is that you’ll likely just not hear back from applications that are unsuccessful but you can follow up like this two or three times over two to three weeks before you admit defeat on an application.

 7. Not Following Up After The Job Interview

 Even more important than following up your applications, is following up on interviews.
 Send a follow-up email to your interviewer before the close of business on the day of the interview.

 - Thank them for their time and for the informative conversation

 - Outline any questions you feel they had about your suitability and take the chance to answer those again